Why Be Pet Friendly

 * Implement a screening process and pet agreement focused on well behaved pets and owners.

-* Eliminate pet deposits and fees and instead incorporate those into the regular security deposit.
+* Eliminate pet deposits and fees.
+Instead incorporate those into the regular security deposit.

 * Set a formal policy for the number and types of pets allowed.
 Be forward thinking.
 If you allow one per unit, consider allowing two.